Guidelines for Proposals

 - For each invitation or batch or invitations, organizers are asked to assign a date by which the prospective participant(s) should respond.
 Organizers may wish to set an early date to give themselves time to invite more participants, depending on the responses from the initial rounds.

 - Participants who express interest in the proposed program will be asked to fill out a self-identification questionnaire.
 The extent of the information shared through this questionnaire is at the discretion of the responder.
 While filling in this questionnaire is mandatory, "prefer not to answer" is an acceptable answer to every question.
-The aggregated responses will be used in a non-identifying way to populate the "Demographic Charts" page (the tab on the top right of the proposal).
-These charts are intended to help organizers ensure a balanced participant pool.

 All BIRS programs are hybrid, with limited in-person capacity as indicated in the table below, and up to 300 virtual participants.
 The number and composition of prospective participants should be aligned with the program objectives and program structure outlined in the proposal, and should leave room for possible additions if revisions are requested.
-In case the number of invitees exceed the in-person capacity of the workshop, the proposal should indicate a concrete plan for hybrid delivery.

 LOCATION | 5-Day Workshops | Half-Workshops | 2-Day Workshops | Focused Research Groups | Research in Teams | Summer School Training Camps | Hybrid Thematic Programs | PIMS-BIRS Team-up Programs | BIRS Now! |